Exponential mixing for the randomly forced NLS equation: Introduction

 \subsection{Organization of the paper}

 In Section~\ref{Section-AC}, we exploit Carleman estimate and nonlinear smoothing to demonstrate the exponential asymptotic compactness and global stabilization at the scale of $H^1$.
 These results are extended in Section~\ref{Section-stability} to higher Sobolev spaces, with the help of nonlinear smoothing.
-Next, we investigate the stabilization along trajectory in Section~\ref{Section-control}, where a bunch of techniques from control theory come into play, including observability, Hilbert uniqueness method, propagation results from microlocal analysis and the idea of frequency analysis.
+Next, we investigate the stabilization along trajectory in Section~\ref{Section-control}, where a number of techniques from control theory come into play, including observability, Hilbert uniqueness method, propagation results from microlocal analysis and the idea of frequency analysis.

-Finally, putting the results above altogether, we accomplish the proof of the \hyperlink{thm1}{Main Theorem} in Section~\ref{Section-proofmain}.
+Finally, putting the above results together, we accomplish the proof of the \hyperlink{thm1}{Main Theorem} in Section~\ref{Section-proofmain}.
 This is based on an abstract criterion introduced in the earlier work \cite{LWX-24}.
 We also state a general method for verifying the coupling condition via control.

 The Appendix collects an introduction to Bourgain spaces, as well as some auxiliary results and proofs that are needed in our PDE and control analyses of the main text.